NEW YORKERS NEED YOUR HELP

 In the face of this global health crisis, Educational Alliance has found thoughtful and creative ways to provide critical services and a sense of connection to our fellow New Yorkers even in an era of social distancing.
 Long before city and state officials enacted the drastic measures we see today, we were planning for the inevitable.
 We knew that many of the people we serve daily were particularly vulnerable to the effects of the COVID-19 pandemic and wasted no time taking preventative steps to keep our community centers safe.
 As soon as it was clear that the outbreak had reached our city, our team sprang into action.

-- We have conducted over 5,000 outreach calls to make sure older adults are safe while isolated at home.
+- We are conducting thousands of outreach calls to make sure older adults are safe while isolated at home.

 - Our early childhood classrooms moved to virtual programming for nearly 750 students—with hundreds of morning meetings, singalongs, and art classes happening via Zoom—and we are connecting families to free physical and online educational resources.

 - Social workers continue to do daily outreach via telephone to hundreds of older adults and students in our after school programs.

 - We moved our SAT Prep programs online so that the 85 teens in our program don’t have to defer their dreams of college.

 - The Manny Cantor Center‘s art school and fitness center are live-streaming dozens of classes to members and we have created a “Virtual 14th Street Y” to keep members connected to each other and to the programs they love.